-The battle was hard fought by both sides, be that as it may, the patriot army had a leg up.
-The liberating army had unity and fast communication, whereas Spanish troops were incommunicado due to the Teatinos River separating them from the their base camp.
+The battle was hard-fought by both sides, be that as it may, the patriot army had a leg up.
+The liberating army had unity and fast communication, whereas Spanish troops were incommunicado due to the Teatinos River separating them from their base camp.

-On the end Spanish Colonel José María Barreiro could not handle the quickness with which the patriot army surrounded his troops and was forced to surrender.
+In the end, Spanish Colonel José María Barreiro could not handle the quickness with which the patriot army surrounded his troops and was forced to surrender.
 He was quoted as describing the patriot army “like a ring of fire.”
 Colombian Colonel Francisco José de Paula Santander y Omaña was hailed “The Hero of Boyacá.”

 The Royalist army suffered over 100 casualties, 150 injured, and 1,600 captured.